 Fort Recovery Historic Building Plaques

-Scroll down for information on 39 historic buildings in Fort Recovery.
 The Historic Building Plaque project is a joint effort by Project Recovery and the Fort Recovery Historical Society.
-After having plaques on three buildings for a number of years, a total of 39 plaques were created and placed on historic buildings in 2025.
+A total of 39 plaques were placed on historic buildings in 2025.
+Scroll down for a digital version of this information.

 100 East Boundary Street, 1928